kaelzhang/neuron.js/README.md

 Neuron is designed to run in the background without your concern, **UNLIKE** [RequireJS](https://github.com/jrburke/requirejs) and many other loaders.

 > We're trying to return to the origin of commonjs.
-There should be only ONE proposal, that is, Module/1.0.
+There should be only ONE standard, that is, Module/1.0.

 ## Getting Started